tung-programming/Codex-Frieza-Week-2/README.md

 ## Modern Image Gallery Application

-A full-stack, modern, and extensible image gallery web application built to replace a legacy PHP system.
+A full-stack, modern, and extensible image gallery web application built to revamp the legacy PHP Image Gallery.
 It features a secure Node.js backend API and a dynamic React frontend.

 ## Core Features